 How to make a pompom

-Copy the circle below on a piece of cardboard and cut it out.
+Copy the circle above on a piece of cardboard and cut it out.
 Cut a 2nd one too.
 You need to make the circle a little larger than you want your pompom to be.
 I made cardboard circles with a diameter of 8 cm / 3”.
 The pompom will be 8 cm / 3 ” – or less depending on how much yarn you will cut away to even it.